-With over 4,000 Montessori schools in the US now, “Montessori” is becoming a household word.
-But while it’s pretty well known as an alternative form of education, there is often still an air of mystery around it.
-It can be hard to describe, even for those whose children attend a Montessori school.
+With over 4,000 Montessori schools in the United States now, “Montessori" is becoming a household word.
+But while it's pretty well known as an alternative form of education, there is often still an air of mystery around it.
+Montessori can be hard to describe, even for those whose children attend a Montessori school.

 So what is Montessori?

 was developed by Maria Montessori, the first female Italian doctor, in the early 20th century.
 She used her training as a scientist and doctor to carefully observe children, and designed a school meant to appeal to their nature, rather than fight it.

 She took away all of the preconceived notions of what a school should look like and designed the classroom and materials based on what she observed about children in their natural state.
 The schools created based on her observations became known as Montessori schools.